cosmos72/stmx/README.md

 In case you get errors:

-- check that quicklisp is installed correctly, for example by executing at
+- check that quicklisp is installed correctly, for example by executing at REPL
-  REPL:

         CL-USER> (ql:quickload "arnesi")

 - check that you downloaded STMX creating an `stmx/` folder inside your Quicklisp local-projects folder, usually `~/quicklisp/local-projects`